Adaptive Online Learning: Probabilistic Tools

 When the class of functions is not linear, we may no longer appeal to the above lemma.
-Instead, we make use of the following result from \cite{RakSriTew14ptrf} that extends Lemma~\ref{lem:pinelis} at a price of a poly-logarithmic factor.
-Before stating the lemma, we briefly define the relevant complexity measures (see \cite{RakSriTew14ptrf} for more details).
+Instead, we make use of a result from \cite{RakSriTew14ptrf} that extends Lemma~\ref{lem:pinelis} at a price of a poly-logarithmic factor.
+Before stating this lemma, we briefly define the relevant complexity measures (see \cite{RakSriTew14ptrf} for more details).
 First, a set $V$ of $\reals$-valued trees is called an $\alpha$-cover of $\G\subseteq \reals^\cZ$ on $\z$ with respect to $\ell_p$ if

 The size of the smallest $\alpha$-cover is denoted by $\cN_p(\G, \alpha, \z)$, and $\cN_p(\G,\alpha, n) \deq \sup_\z \cN_p(\G,\alpha,\z)$.

 The set $V$ is an $\alpha$-cover of $\G$ on $\z$ with respect to $\ell_{\infty}$ if